pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

       * STORAGE_ACCOUNT - The name of the storage account where you store your data.
       * CONTAINER_NAME - The name of the Azure blob container where you store your data.
-      * STORAGE_SIZE - The size of the persistent volume to create in GBs.
-Allocate at least 10 GB.

 * Create an Azure storage account: